 - 1. In the side navigation panel, go to Tools > Scripts > Store. - 2.
 Scroll through the Installed field on the screen to find the script you want to run, or use the search engine if the script list is extensive. - 3.
-Click the script name. - 4.
-Click the Run button under the script name.
+Click the script name.

+4. Click the Run button under the script name.

-5. The Run <script name> Script screen opens.
+6. The Run <script name> Script screen opens.

+Run Directory List Script

-T arget Machines assign targets
+Ta 📃 þa arget Machines ssign targets

-( Custom Arguments
+C Custom Arguments

 Duration

 A number of seconds to allow the script to run for.

 Err

 A string to write to standard err.

 ExitCode

 A number to tell the script to exit code with.

 Out

 A string to write to standard out.

+CANCEL SUBMIT

-6. In the Target Machines field, enter the name of at least one computer on which the script will be run.
+8. In the Target Machines field, enter the name of at least one computer on which the script will be run.
 If you are unsure of the exact name of a computer, start typing in the field and a list of computers that contain the characters you have entered so far will appear in a drop-down list below the Target Machines field.